VALENCIENNEA WARDII - (PLAYFAIR, 1867)

 Description

-Dorsal spines (total): 6-7; Dorsal soft rays (total): 11-12 (usually: 12); Anal spines: 1; Anal soft rays: 11-12 (usually: 12); Pectoral rays: 19-22 (usually: 20-21); Longitudinal scale series: 70-88; Body depth: 5.0-5.5 in SL.
-Fish without filamentous dorsal spines; Rounded caudal fin, equal or slightly shorter than head; Ctenoid body scales, becoming cycloid anteriorly in front of first dorsal fin; Head or midline of nape without scales; Side of nape with scales extending forward slightly anterior to opening of gill; Pectoral fin base and prepelvic area usually scaled.
-Max length: 15.0 cm SL.
-Depth range: 5 - 88 m, usually: 5 - 20 m.
+Dorsal spines (total): 6-7; Second dorsal fin spine: 1; Dorsal soft rays: 11-12 (usually: 12); Anal spine: 1; Anal soft rays: 11-12 (usually: 12); Pectoral fin rays: 19-22 (usually: 20-21); Lateral scale series: 70-88; Body depth: 5.0-5.5 in SL.
+Transverse rows of scales backwards: 19-25; Fish without filamentous dorsal spines; Rounded caudal fin, equal or slightly shorter than head; Ctenoid body scales, becoming cycloid anteriorly in front of first dorsal fin; Head or midline of nape without scales; Side of nape with scales extending forward slightly anterior to opening of gill; Pectoral fin base and prepelvic area usually fully scaled.
+First dorsal fin rounded.
+Max. length: 9.1 cm SL.
+Depth range: 5 - 88 m, usually: 5 - 25 m.

 Color